-If you are looking for a simple but flavorful recipe to relish on weekend nights, homemade creamy Rasta pasta is a good choice.
+If you are looking for a simple but flavorful recipe to relish on weekend nights, homemade creamy Rasta pasta recipe is a great choice.
 The dish has its origin in the Caribbean Islands (Specifically Jamaica), which explains the colors and flavors in it.
 Though you can prepare this in just about 30 minutes, you will be surprised to note that this dish gives out a rich, creamy and spicy taste at the same time.

 What is Exactly Rasta Pasta Recipe?

 True to its Jamaican culture, Rasta Pasta is dominated by many colors, thanks to the colorful bell peppers used in it.
 Though pasta has its origins in Italy, the Rasta Pasta was first prepared in the Caribbean Island of Jamaica.
 Most of them believe that this dish was named Rasta Pasta, an ode to the Rastafarianism social movement prevalent on the island in the 1930s.

 This dish was served as a vegetarian option in the initial days as people following this social movement didn’t eat meat or poultry.
 However, as time evolved, most of the people of the Caribbean Islands started enjoying this dish along with jerk chicken or shrimp.
 Looking for a simple recipe to cook this creamy and comforting dish?
 You have come to the right place, then.

 - If you want to add more spice to your dish, you can also add a tablespoon of sliced jalapeno to the sliced bell peppers.